idiap/bob/doc/CxxCoreErrorReporting.rst

     }
   }

-And throw it when appropriate within your code.
+You can then throw your specific exception when appropriate within your code.
 Please make sure to document your code stating you may throw exceptions, but do '''not''' use exception specification (`here is some lengthier explanation of why`_).
 Another important tip is to **avoid formatting an error message string before ``what()`` is called**.
-The reason is related to memory allocation: formatting a string is very often a memory intensive operatio.
-If the exception was throw because memory was lacking, allocating even more memory will not help.
-To be on the safe side, just defer the formatting to until ``what()`` is called - at this point, hopefully, more system resources will be freed and there is less risk for problems.
+The reason is related to memory allocation: formatting a string is very often a memory intensive operation.
+If the exception was thrown because memory was lacking, allocating even more memory will not help.
+To be on the safe side, just defer the formatting to until ``what()`` is called - at this point, hopefully, more system resources will be freed and there is less risk of problems.
 Take your parameters and compose a printable message that helps users understand what was the '''cause''' of the problem.
 Protect the message formatting with try/catch clauses to avoid surprises.